elvinjgalarza/private-data-collection/README.md

 ```
 peer chaincode query -C mychannel -n marblesp -c '{"Args":["readMarblePrivateDetails","marble1"]}'
 ```
 Notice how a member that is not authorized by the Configuration is not allowed to view the pricing details of the Marble object.
+Instead of the data seen when we were acting as peerX.org1, we are presented a hash.

 Private data can also be purged through the blockToLive variable in the Configuration.
 We performed a transaction and effectively added a block to the chain when we created the Marble object.
 However, performing queries to the ledger is not a transaction and, therefore, is not a block added to the chain.